 - Humanitarian, development, and peacebuilding agencies and organizations;

 - Civil society actors, including academia and think tanks;

 - International financial institutions and the private sector;

 - Individual experts and specialists.

-Expert Advisory Group: The Secretary-General has established and nominated four officials of leading experts on internal displacement, who are advising the Panel in its deliberations.
+Expert Advisory Group: The Secretary-General has nominated four officials of leading experts on internal displacement to advise the Panel in its deliberations.

-Gender approach: In its work, the Panel will consider the interconnected, varying effects of internal displacement on women, girls, men and boys.
+Gender approach: In its work, the Panel has considered the interconnected, varying effects of internal displacement on women, girls, men and boys.

 In light of the COVID-19 pandemic, the Panel has fundamentally shifted its ways of working.
-Recognizing the significant limitations imposed by the pandemic, in August 2020 the Secretary-General extended the Panel’s timeline by a period of seven months.
-The Panel will now submit its final report in September 2021.
-For more information on how the Panel will approach its consultative work from December 2020 to September 2021, click here to read the Program of Work.
+Recognizing the significant limitations imposed by the pandemic, in August 2020, the Secretary-General extended the Panel’s timeline.
+For more information on how the Panel has approached its consultative work from December 2020 to September 2021, click here to read the Program of Work.